sameer405/MKSMSankalp/QUICKSTART.md

 - Ensure Personal Access Token has write permissions

 ### "Invalid token"
-- Token might be expired (30 days)
+- Token might be malformed or corrupt
-- Re-register to get a new token
+- Use the login endpoint to get a new token
 - Check JWT_SIGNING_SECRET is set

 ## Next Steps